Jasonzhou97/tp/docs/DeveloperGuide.md

 2a.
 The provided timeslot is not available. <br>
 &ensp; 2a1.
 System indicates that the provided timeslot is not available. <br>
 &ensp; 2a2.
 System shows available slots. <br>
-&ensp; Use case resumes from step 1.
+&ensp; Use case resumes at step 1.

 3a.
 The user rejects the confirmation of the reservation <br>
 &ensp; 3a1.
 Confirmation prompt closes. <br>
-&ensp; Use case resumes from step 1.
+&ensp; Use case resumes at step 1.

 ---